cost of moving to San Diego CA

 Mortgage/Rent

-You shouldn’t be spending more than 25 percent of your gross monthly salary on rent.
+For our budget breakdown by category, let’s start with housing costs in San Diego.
+You shouldn’t be spending more than 25% of your gross monthly salary on rent.
 So if your income is $4,000 a month ($48K/year), your monthly rent should be no higher than $1,000.
 But in San Diego, the average rent has increased in recent years, and this trend may continue – so it’s wise to keep that in mind when searching for housing using the median prices we listed above.

 Home prices in San Diego County have also been impacted by activity in the banking industry.
 While prices have gone up due to inflation, 30-year fixed mortgage rates are down.
 This could continue to fluctuate, but it does create a unique situation where homebuying in the area could be more lucrative if you make your move at the right time.